-The student's application must be submitted electronically no later than the last Friday of May.
-Detailed instructions are provided during the spring semester in FINE 1820 PREDAC: Animation Foundations.
+The student's application must be submitted electronically no later than the Friday after Finals Week in May.
+Detailed instructions are provided during the spring semester in FINE 1820 Animation Foundations.
 Selection for entrance into the 3D graphics and animation emphasis is a competitive process (by faculty review) that requires:

 - Submission by the candidate of a "Portfolio Demo Reel".
-The reel must include original works from FINE 1810 PREDAC: 3D Foundations and FINE 1820 PREDAC: Animation Foundations as well as representative works created in other visual arts courses completed during the first year of the program.
-The Portfolio Demo Reel must be turned in as a .mov file (Quicktime, H.264, 1280x720 minimum frame size, 16:9 aspect ratio).
+The reel must include original works from FINE 1810 Digital 3D Foundations and FINE 1820 Animation Foundations as well as representative works created in other visual arts courses completed during the first year of the program.
+The Portfolio Demo Reel must be turned in as a shareable link to a video sharing website like Vimeo or YouTube.
 Still work should be a component of the reel and should be on screen for at least 3 seconds but no more than 10 seconds.
 Name and contact information should appear at the beginning and end of the reel.
 The reel should not be greater in length than 1.5 minutes.

-- A one-page double-spaced written statement regarding the applicant's aspirations as a productive and contributing member of the 3D graphics and animation cohort and the CG community as a whole.
-Turn in a PDF file or in the description of the video.
+- A one- to two-page double-spaced written statement regarding the applicant's aspirations as a productive and contributing member of the 3D graphics and animation cohort and the CG community as a whole.
+Turn in as a PDF file or in the description of the video.

 Students should show only their best work and show the very best work first.
-Students should be selective since reels may only be 3.5 minutes long.
-Music is not recommended for professional reels, but if music is used, students should choose wisely.
+Students should be selective since reels may only be 1.5 minutes long.
+Music may be included in reels, but will not be considered part of the portfolio.

-For more portfolio information, please see the College of Arts & Media 3D graphics and animation website and the Digital Animation Center website, or contact the College of Arts & Media at CAM@ucdenver.edu
+For more portfolio information, please see the College of Arts & Media 3D graphics and animation website and the Digital Animation Center website, or contact email@example.com.

 To earn a degree, students must satisfy all requirements in each of the areas below, in addition to their individual major requirements.